Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 ---

 ### 3.2 Azure AI Studio Tab

+!!! tip "The Azure AI Studio lets us view and manage the Azure AI project for our app."

 1. Open a new browser tab = Tab 4️⃣
 1. Navigate to the [Azure AI Studio](https://ai.azure.com?feature.customportal=false#home):